T. Madiah Gowda: Posts held

-Mr. Gowda entered the legal profession upon earning his law degree.
-Throughout his career, he served as an advocate for institutions such as the Mysore University Council, University Senate, Secondary Education Board, School Board of Adult Education Council, Rural Development Committees, and Co-operative Societies.
-He actively participated in seminars focusing on agricultural and experimental union, the Sir M Visvesvaraya Rural Industrialising Scheme, and cottage industries programs.
-Notably, he was a member of the Ramanagara Municipal Council, Bangalore District Board, and Bangalore Local Education Board.
+Mr Gowda became an advocate after completing his law degree. during his career period he worked as advocate for Mysore University Council, University senate, Secondary education board, School board of adult education council, Rural development committees, and Co-operative societies and participated in many seminars on the agricultural and experimental union, Sir M Visvesvaraya Rural Industrialising Scheme activities and cottage industries programs.
+He was a member of the Ramanagara Municipal Council, Bangalore District Board and Bangalore Local Education Board.